Webmaster’s blog 2017

 Olympus BH2-MA Brightfield Vertical Illuminator (top) and BH-RLA Brightfield/Darkfield Reflected Light Illuminator

-The lamp houses need different transformers, the TE-II or TF for the BH-LHM and the TGH for the BH2-MLSH.
+The lamp houses need different transformers, the TE-II, TF or TGHM for the BH versions and the TGH for the BH-2 versions.
 The metallurgical objectives must be used with the matching illuminators; BH objectives with BH-MA or BH-RLA illuminators and BH-2 objectives with BH2-MA or BH2-RLA illuminators.

 Commenting on this blog

-If you would like to comment on anything in this blog, please contact the Webmaster.
+If you would like to comment on anything in this blog, please contact Alan Wood.